padajar/padajar.github.io/_pages/education.md

 title: "education"
 ---

-Over the past decade, I've grown to care a lot about the field of education.
-I started off by teaching competition math to elementary and middle school students, which through a series of winding turns, got me much more interested in expanding educational opportunities and educational policy.
-Of course, I still really, really enjoy teaching, and always try to find outlets to get people excited about things I think are cool c:
+My education work began with teaching competition math to elementary and middle-school students.
+Many years and winding turns later, I’m now interested in expanding educational opportunities and educational policy.
+Of course, I still really, really enjoy teaching, and always try to find outlets to get people excited about things I think are cool and interesting c: Some highlights below!

 ## teaching

-TA for 14.19 (Market Design), 2023
-: My first time teaching as a grad TA!
-I’d taken 14.19 with Parag in 2019, and really enjoyed being on the other side of one of my favorite classes as an undergrad.
-I think that with a couple more years of experience, I was much better prepared to be a good TA, being able to provide more context about economics research (including mine), more intuition about why different things worked, and overall had a really great time.
-Overall rating 6.6/7, and got some fun comments calling me an “absolute legend” who “really helped me learn the subject” 🧡

-Kaufman Teaching Certificate Program, 2025
+Kaufman Teaching Certificate Program, 2025 ([my syllabus]({{ site.baseurl }}/assets/misc/padajar-ktcp-syllabus.pdf))
 : This program was *so* fun.
 It was great being back in a setting where people are so focused on good pedagogy, class design, and lecture design.
 Definitely learned a lot about course design, how to think about assessments, and more.
 The big “deliverable” of this program is a completely fleshed-out syllabus for a class you might want to teach as a professor.
 I ended up creating one that aims to bridge the gap to econometric methods and research for undergrads, while simultaneously helping students think about how to have good discourse; you can read it [here]({{ site.baseurl }}/assets/misc/padajar-ktcp-syllabus.pdf).
 If I end up going down the professor route, would *truly* be excited to make this class happen.

+TA for 14.19 (Market Design), 2023
+: My first time teaching as a grad TA!
+I’d taken 14.19 with Parag in 2019, and really enjoyed being on the other side of one of my favorite classes as an undergrad.
+I think that with a couple more years of experience, I was much better prepared to be a good TA, being able to provide more context about economics research (including mine), more intuition about why different things worked, and overall had a really great time.
+Overall rating 6.6/7, and got some fun comments calling me an “absolute legend” who “really helped me learn the subject” 🧡

 TA for 14.02 (Principles of Macroeconomics), 2021
 : While macroeconomics isn’t my main field of interest, I think that introductory macro courses have a unique place pedagogically in the economics curriculum, since it’s taken by both students who want to develop macroeconomic literacy and those that are exploring economics as a major.
 I spent much time thinking about how to be as helpful to students to possible.
 In subject evaluations, my recitation received a 6.5/7 for “Instructor supported learning”, and some students specifically commented on my intuitive explanations, question-answering, and patience c: